nolar/kopf/docs/loading.rst

 It does not do any attempts to guess the user's intentions or to introduce any conventions (at least, now).

-There are two way to specify them (both mimicing the Python's own way):
+There are two way to specify them (both mimicking the Python's own way):

 * Direct script files::